danceos/fail/README.md

 Mailing list
 ------------
-The Fail* developers, and some of its previous and current users, can be contacted on the [fail@lists.cs.tu-dortmund.de](mailto:fail@lists.cs.tu-dortmund.de) mailing list
+The FAIL* developers, and some of its previous and current users, can be contacted on the [fail@lists.cs.tu-dortmund.de](mailto:fail@lists.cs.tu-dortmund.de) mailing list